100% Service-Connected Disabled Veterans Benefit

 Once granted, a surviving spouse can use this benefit, but it isn't transferable to a new property after the death of the qualifying veteran.

 Note: The benefits won't reduce solid waste, irrigation, or other fees charged by government entities.

-- You were recognized as 100% service-connected disabled by the U.S. Department of Veterans Affairs as of January 1, 2019
+- You are recognized as a 100% service-connected disabled veteran or receive 100% compensation due to individual unemployability by the U.S. Department of Veterans Affairs as of January 1, 2022.

 - The property must have a current homeowner's exemption.